BDC Hamburger Icon

 2. Calculate the total cost for each employee.

-Remember to account for discretionary bonuses, retirement matches and overtime in your calculations.
-Additionally, be sure to add the company’s financial responsibilities to each employee, including healthcare contributions and taxes (more on calculating hourly employees’ earnings below).
+Remember to account for discretionary bonuses, retirement matches, overtime and any additional staff you intend to hire in your calculations.
+Furthermore, be sure to add the company’s financial responsibilities to each employee, including health care contributions and taxes (more on calculating hourly employees’ earnings below).

 3. Review your results and note your total workforce cost.